What is Localization? All you Need to Know

 Website localization is the process of adapting a website to a locale; plain and simple.

+The internet user base is booming, with 97 million new users joining last year alone.
+With so many new people coming online all over the world, website localization is a must-have for businesses that want to reach them.
 The great thing about localizing websites is that you don’t necessarily have to deal with the old-fashioned way of downloading and uploading files.
-Instead, you can take advantage of a continuous localization tool, such as Transifex Live
+Instead, you can leverage continuous localization tools like Transifex Live, which streamlines the process.

 If you want to learn more about TX Live or TX Native, feel free to refer to the links above or at the bottom sections of the blogpost.